 - Practicum work in pairs, small groups and as a whole group

 Because of the sensitivities of exploring this subject, attention will be given to co-creating a safe and confidential working environment where deep personal enquiry can be fruitful.
-The mix of Family and Organisational Constellations work that will be involved means that the workshop will be jointly led by Ty Francis and Barbara Morgan.

 Who should attend?

 This event is suitable for those people with some previous experience of Constellations, and – subject to a preparatory discussion with Ty Francis – for those who are new to the work.
 Those who are learning to be Constellations practitioners are especially welcome.
 These practitioner groups benefit from a diversity of attendees – accordingly, we welcome not only organisational practitioners but people from other walks of life too.

 - Receive opportunities to explore their own ‘live’ work-based issues in a confidential setting

 - Gain fresh insights in to themselves and their patterns around money